RabiulHossain1/Sentiment-Analysis-in-online-Learning-using-TextBlob-Machine-Learning/README.md

-—Online education has grown significantly in popularity over the last several years, providing students with a flexible and convenient way to study.
-Despite its many benefits, this flexible approach of learning requires ongoing assessment and feedback to ensure that it is being improved and improved.
-In order to develop a model that can accurately classify learner attitudes as positive, negative, or neutral, this study explores the field of sentiment analysis in the context of online course feedback.
-In this study, we analyzed the students' sentiments regarding their courses based on their feedback on online courses and tried to predict their sentiments.
+We analyzed the students' sentiments regarding their courses based on their feedback on online courses and tried to predict their sentiments.
 We have used the Coursera Course Reviews Dataset, which contains 107018 data records of used reviews and comments.